WinVector/cdata/extras/FluidData.md

 Conclusion
 ==========

-`replyr::moveValuesToRowsQ()` and `replyr::moveValuesToColumnsQ()` represent two very general "fluid data" or "coordinatized data" operators that have database scale (via `DBI/dbplyr/dplyr`) and big data scale implementations (via `Sparklyr`).
+`cdata::moveValuesToRows*()` and `cdata::moveValuesToColumns*()` represent two very general "fluid data" or "coordinatized data" operators that have database scale (via `DBI/dbplyr/dplyr`) and big data scale implementations (via `Sparklyr`).
 Some very powerful data transformations can be translated into the above explicit control table terminology.
 The extra details explicitly managed in the control table notation makes for clear calling interfaces.

 ``` r
 for(ti in tng(dumpList = TRUE)) {